mitul088/Fashion_Classification_Using_CNN/README.md

 Note : This repository serves as a portfolio compilation of computer vision project I developed locally between November 2024 and January 2025.
-It was migrated to GitHub in May 2026 for documentation and review purposes.

 # Fashion Item Classification (Convolutional Neural Networks)